Psychotomimetism

-A drug with psychotomimetic (also known as psychotogenic) actions mimics the symptoms of psychosis, including delusions and/or delirium, as opposed to only hallucinations.
+A drug with psychotomimetic (also known as psychomimetic or psychotogenic) actions mimics the symptoms of psychosis, including delusions and/or delirium, as opposed to only hallucinations.
 Psychotomimesis is the onset of psychotic symptoms following the administration of such a drug.

 Some rarely used drugs of the opioid class have psychotomimetic effects.
 Particularly, mixed kappa receptor agonist mu receptor antagonist opioid analgesics can cause dose-related psychotomimesis.
 This adverse effect, incidence 1–2%, limits their use.
 Pentazocine and butorphanol fall under this opioid class.